 If an app has registered an event handler for the Suspending event, it is called when the app is suspended.
 You can use this event handler to save relevant application and user data to persistent storage.

 Closed-by-user behavior: We recommend that you decide how your app behaves when it's activated after being closed by the user.
-It may make no difference to you whether the app was terminated by Windows or by the user.
-If your app needs to do something different when it is closed by the user than when it is closed by Windows, the activation event handler can determine whether the app was terminated by the user or by Windows.
+It may make no difference to you whether the app was terminated by the OS or by the user.
+If your app needs to do something different when it is closed by the user than when it is closed by the OS, you can use the activation event handler to determine whether the app was terminated by the user or by the OS.
 See the descriptions of ClosedByUser and Terminated states in the docs for the ApplicationExecutionState enumeration.
 If you're maintaining a Windows 8 app, note that the handling for ClosedByUser is potentially different than for a Windows 8.1 app.

-Apps shouldn't close themselves programmatically unless absolutely necessary.
+We recommend that apps not close themselves programmatically unless absolutely necessary.
 For example, if an app detects a memory leak, it can close itself to ensure the security of the user's personal data.
-When you close an app programmatically, Windows treats this as an app crash.
+When you close an app programmatically, the OS treats this as an app crash.

 Apps are required to follow the system crash experience, which is to simply return to the Start screen.
 The system crash experience is designed to get users back to what they were doing as quickly as possible, so you shouldn't provide a warning dialog or other notification because that'll cause a delay for the user.
 The disappearance of the app should make it clear to the user that something went wrong.

 If your app crashes, stops responding, or generates an exception, Windows asks the user for consent to send a problem report to Microsoft.
 Microsoft provides a subset of the error data in the problem report to you so that you can use it to improve your app.
-You'll be able to see this data in your app's Quality page in your Dashboard in the Windows Dev Center for Windows Store apps.
-(Note that you can't submit apps or view your app's data until the Windows Store opens for general submissions.)
+You'll be able to see this data in your app's Quality page in your Dashboard in the Dev Center.